charmplusplus/charm/doc/charm++/manual.rst

 use PMIx for process management, it is required to have OpenMPI installed on the system.
 Additionally, in order to use the other supported process management interfaces, it is required to have a non-OpenMPI based MPI implementation installed on the system (e.g.
-Intel MPI, Mvapich, MPICH, etc.).
+Intel MPI, MVAPICH, MPICH, etc.).

 The following section shows examples of build commands that can be used to build targets with the UCX backend using different process management interfaces.
-In all these cases, in order for Charm++ to find UCX path, it is required to pass the UCX build directory as ``--basedir``.
+It should be noted that unless UCX is installed in a system directory, in order for Charm++ to find the UCX installation, it is required to pass the UCX build directory as ``--basedir``.

 To build the Charm++ target with Simple PMI, do not specify any additional option as shown in the build command.

 .. code-block:: bash

-   $ ./build Charm++ ucx-linux-x86_64 --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16
+   $ ./build charm++ ucx-linux-x86_64 --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16

 To build the Charm++ target with Slurm PMI, specify ``slurmpmi`` in the build command.

 .. code-block:: bash

-   $ ./build Charm++ ucx-linux-x86_64 slurmpmi --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16
+   $ ./build charm++ ucx-linux-x86_64 slurmpmi --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16

 Similarly, to build the Charm++ target with Slurm PMI 2, specify ``slurmpmi2`` in the build command.

 .. code-block:: bash

-   $ ./build Charm++ ucx-linux-x86_64 slurmpmi2 --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16
+   $ ./build charm++ ucx-linux-x86_64 slurmpmi2 --with-production --enable-error-checking --basedir=$HOME/ucx/build -j16

 To build the Charm++ target with PMIx, you would require an OpenMPI implementation with PMIx enabled to be installed on your system.
 In case OpenMPI is not available in your environment,